Do you want to refinance your mortgage to a lower rate?

 How to Lower your Refinance Costs

-Closing costs and other fees will vary lender to lender.
+Closing costs and other fees will vary from lender to lender.
 It’s best to compare loan estimates from at least three different lenders.
 You can even use those loan estimates to help you negotiate an even better deal.

 Use our loan comparison calculator to compare loan offers to see which is the best deal.